sivaschenko/magento2-clean-media/README.md

 # Installation

-To install this module put all files of current directory to <magento_root>/app/code/Sivaschenko/IdentityToken and run the following commands from magento root:
+Run the following commands from the project root directory:

 ```
 composer require sivaschenko/magento2-clean-media